ansible/ansible/docs/docsite/rst/dev_guide/developing_locally.rst

 To load standalone local modules automatically and make them available to all playbooks and roles, use the :ref:`DEFAULT_MODULE_PATH` configuration setting or the ``ANSIBLE_LIBRARY`` environment variable.
 The configuration setting and environment variable take a colon-separated list, similar to ``$PATH``.
 You have two options:

 * Add your standalone local module to one of the default configured locations.
-Read the documentation for the :ref:`DEFAULT_MODULE_PATH` configuration setting for details.
+See the :ref:`DEFAULT_MODULE_PATH` configuration setting for details.
 Default locations may change without notice.
 * Add the location of your standalone local module to an environment variable or configuration:
    * the ``ANSIBLE_LIBRARY`` environment variable
    * the :ref:`DEFAULT_MODULE_PATH` configuration setting